Coenobius geniostomae

 Coenobius geniostomae is a species of beetle of the family Chrysomelidae.
 It is found in Fiji.

 Description

 Adults reach a length of about 2.5 mm.
-They are testaceous, largely transluscent or transparent and somewhat ochraceous on the center of the pronotum.
+They are testaceous, largely translucent or transparent and somewhat ochraceous on the center of the pronotum.
 The elytra are blackish on the base and suture and pitchy on the outer margin.

 Life history

 The recorded host plant for this species is Geniostoma vitiense.